rodrigourquizo/rodrigourquizo/README.md

 ## About Me

-I'm a software engineer with a focus on machine learning and web development.
+I'm a software engineer with a focus on machine learning and backend development.
 I currently work on various projects that challenge my skills and push me to learn new technologies.
 I am based in Lima, Peru.

 ## Skills & Technologies